 If location is important to you, you’ll love Furious Spoon.
 It’s flagship ramen shop is conveniently located right off the Blue Line at Damen and they have three other locations in the city (plus one in Evanston).
 They’re definitely goofier and less traditional than other ramen spots in the city (you may have heard about their freestyle rap contest).
 Chicago foodies swear by their rice bowls, but I keep coming back for their signature Furious Ramen.

 Ramen-san is Lettuce Entertain You’s foray into the Chicago ramen world.
 As with any of their other restaurants, you can expect quality from start to finish, and you can use your Lettuce Entertain You loyalty card for points!
 Their Express Lunch menu is a value-packed, quick solution for the urban professional.
 You get a rice plate with meat (or mushrooms), a main dish, salad, and marinated cucumbers for just $15.
 Customize the dish for an additional cost with a selection of add-ons.
 We’ll mention too that the inside of the restaurant is warm and inviting, with long communal tables.

 The best part about Strings (besides the noodles)?
 It’s open until midnight for late night cravings and is available for delivery on Postmates!
-There are two locations: one in Chinatown and one in Lincoln Park.
-Oh, and try their Hell Ramen—we highly recommend it.
+There are two locations: one in Chinatown and one in Lakeview.
+Oh, and try the Hell Ramen—we highly recommend it.

 116 W Hubbard St